Is accessibility and inclusion a priority for your business?

 53% of Canadians have a disability or a close connection to someone with a disability 1.
 This represents over half of your potential customers and employees.
 People connected to the disability market are increasingly directing their loyalty and dollars to companies that are inclusive of people with disabilities—a market estimated to be worth more than USD $8 trillion per year globally 1.

 At SenseAbility, we help private and public sector organizations become more accessible and inclusive of people with disabilities.
-Join our member network today!
-Contact us at email@example.com.
+Learn how we can help your organization build an inclusive and innovative workplace.
+Contact us at firstname.lastname@example.org.

 - Donovan, R. (2016) Return on Disability: Translate Different Into Value, 2016 Annual Report: The Global Economics of Disability